silverstripe/cwp/docs/en/webmaster.md

 Fuller instructions can be found in the [SilverStripe Composer documentation](http://doc.silverstripe.org/framework/en/installation/composer#advanced-usage).

-The SilverStripe Express-specific code are all located in `ssexpress` directory.
+The SilverStripe Express-specific code are all located in `express` directory.

 Use `mysite/_config.php` to fine-tune the site configuration.
 More information is available in the [configuration reference](http://doc.silverstripe.org/framework/en/topics/configuration).